 - The Federal Government’s National Cycling Plan is to support cycling as a means of transport; a federal strategy for pedestrian traffic is currently under development.

 Passenger transport has long been dominated by the car, what is known as individual motorised transport (IMT).
 In 2018 the IMT share was around 74 %, its transport performance increased significantly in the last years, then decreased since 2016.
 Car traffic is a heavy burden on the environment through greenhouse gas emissions, air pollution and noise.
 In addition, stationary as well as moving traffic takes up space.
 Overall, apart from aviation, public transport modes have a better environmental balance than cars with average occupancy.
 The use of bus, train, walking and cycling have been summed up under the term ‘Umweltverbund’ or eco-mobility.
 The indicator shows the share of eco-mobility in overall passenger kilometres.
 This share should be increased as much as possible to keep the burden on the environment from passenger transport low.

 Assessing the development

 Official statistics by the Federal Statistical Office of Germany do not actually monitor motorised individual transport, walking or cycling.
 Instead, the figures are approximated by the German Institute for Economic Research (DIW) using a passenger transport model.
 This model is based on results of the ‘Mobilität in Deutschland’ (BMVI 2018, in German only) survey and the 2011 microcensus.
-A more detailed description of the method can be found in the yearly published in ‘Verkehr in Zahlen’ (BMVI 2019, in German only).
+A more detailed description of the method can be found in the yearly published ‘Verkehr in Zahlen’ (BMVI 2020, in German only).